utshomax/postman-docs/src/pages/docs/live-insights/live-insights-gs.md

     This parameter can take multiple comma-separated regular expressions if the task is more complicated than a single host.

 1. Create a service that runs this task.
-You can run it as a normal service you can then scale up or down.
+You can run it as a typical service you can then scale up or down.
 Alternatively, you can run it as a _daemon_ on every EC2 instance in the cluster.

     Create the task.
 Switch the **Compute options** to _Launch Type_ and select _EC2_.

     ![ECS service creation](https://assets.postman.com/postman-docs/v10/live-insights-ecs-service-v10-19-1.jpg)

-1. For **Application type** select _Service_, then select the task definition you created in steps 1-3.
+1. For **Application type** select _Service_, then select the task definition you created in steps 1–3.
 For **Service type** select _Daemon_.

     ![ECS deployment configuration](https://assets.postman.com/postman-docs/v10/live-insights-deployment-configuration-1-v10-19.jpg)